 File a FAFSA form as soon as possible even if you are undecided if you want aid.
 Please use the following Institution code when filling out your FAFSA Application: 001157.
 Mail the application to the address listed on the form.
 It takes approximately 4-6 weeks to process your FAFSA.

-Type(s) of financial aid available to Extended Education students:
+Type(s) of financial aid available to Continuing and Professional Education students:

 In general, the Federal Student Aid programs are the main programs available to students enrolled in self-support programs.
 Within the CSU, the following Federal programs are available: